beginning of content

 Can strokes be prevented?

-Work with your doctor to treat any conditions that can increase your risk of having a stroke, such as:
+To prevent a stroke, you can treat conditions that increase your risk of having a stroke, such as:

 You can also reduce your risk of stroke by maintaining a healthy lifestyle, including by: